Australian travellers of all ages and backgrounds have been victims of scams overseas.

 - If you carry something for someone you know and trust, find out what's in it.
 Look inside.

-Even if it isn't drugs, it could be a restricted or prohibited item in you next destination.
-Check if you can bring it in to Australia (Australian Border Force).
+Even if it isn't drugs, it could be a restricted or prohibited item in your next destination.
+Check if you can bring it into Australia (Australian Border Force).

 Learn more about other tourist traps and scams (CHOICE).

 Internet scams often start outside Australia, while the victim is still in Australia.
 Some seek to defraud you while you're in Australia.
 Others aim to lure you overseas with promises of romance, money or jobs.